challenge-project/challenge-doc/modifier.md

 ## Processor

-Processor is (link to github)a library that contains all of the actions (commands) Modifier can do in Modification or Solver state and many block technologies to ensure modification safety.
+Processor is [a library](https://github.com/challenge-project/challenge-sandbox/blob/master/Scripts/Libs/Challenge/Processor.Script.txt) that contains all of the actions (commands) Modifier can do in Modification or Solver state and many block technologies to ensure modification safety.

 > ??
 Modification safety basically means that the modification was executed **how the code expects**.
 If the script executed `RemoveBlock()` and the block wasn't removed physically even though the function returned success, then the function is not safe.